radiantearth/stac-best-practices/best-practices-zarr-ndarray.md

 For many applications, it is useful to provide band-level metadata for spectral or multi-channel data stored in Zarr groups.
 This allows clients to discover available bands and their properties without needing to parse the entire Zarr hierarchy.

-According to the organization of the data in the assset group and child arrays, bands can be represented in different ways described below.
+According to the organization of the data in the asset group and child arrays, bands can be represented in different ways described below.

 A general rule is that every band SHALL correspond to an entry in the `bands` array of the hosting asset.
 The best practices for `bands` from the [core specification](https://github.com/radiantearth/stac-spec/blob/master/best-practices.md#bands) also apply here.